thomaslantern/nes-birthday-blast/README.md

-<h1>Birthday Blast!
-The Greatest NES Demo About Bombs and Birthdays Made in April 2023 (I hope!)</h1>
+<h1>Birthday Blast: The Greatest NES Demo About Bombs and Birthdays Ever Made in April 2023 (Probably!)</h1>

 This is a fully functional demo of my first NES game, Birthday Blast!
 I made this for a class in University - it was actually a class on web development (with a focus on learning JavaScript programming), and every student is required to build a website.
 So I decided to build a website on ASM6502 programming (the assembly language used to code for the NES).
 The end result was a few demo programs (all available on my github), and this game in particular.